chargefield/bin-packing-test/README.md

 php artisan migrate:fresh --seed
 ```

-This will seed the database with 50 orders of random number of products.
+This will seed the database with 50 orders with a random number of products.
+You can keep running this command to see different results.

 _Note: You can change the number of orders created or the number of products created in the `database/seeds/OrdersTableSeeder.php` file._